Disabled Parking Permits

 Great news for the citizens of St. Johns County!
 Permanent Handicap Parking Placards will be issued/renewed at no cost to the citizens of St. Johns County and the State of Florida.
 Temporary Handicap Placards will remain at $15.00.
-Click here for a parking permit form.
 Any questions please call our office at (904) 209-2250.
+Disabled Parking Permit Form

 You must submit application form HSMV 83039, signed by a physician, to your local Tax Collector's office with appropriate payment.
 In addition to the completed form, be sure to bring a copy of your Florida driver license or Florida identification card.
 After you have been issued a parking permit, you will receive a renewal notice before your next expiration date.
 If you have any questions concerning the parking permit program, please call our office at (904) 209-2250 or Florida State DMV Customer Service Center at (850) 617-2000.

 Anyone with a disabled parking permit who parks on the street at a turnstile meter will continue to park for free.
 However, there are time restrictions; 4 hours maximum.
 The law also allows local municipalities to exceed the 4 hours maximum by local ordinance.

 The law allows municipalities to remove free parking in the following settings: government lots that are used for entertainment, such as convention centers, cruise port terminals, sports stadiums, sports arenas, coliseums and auditoriums along with airports and city or municipal garages.
 When free parking is removed as described above, the law requires the free parking be maintained only for those vehicles with ramps, lifts, hand controls or State of Florida toll exemption permits.

 The law allows facilities to restrict the number of days (in a row) a vehicle may be parked with a permit, if the number of days is being restricted for the general public.